 When can I apply?

-Application for the 2015 Whitley Awards will open in early August 2014.
+Application for the 2015 Whitley Awards is now open!

 How much funding can I apply for?

 Whitley Awards are worth £35,000 GBP in conservation funding to be spent on projects over a period of one year.
-Up to seven Whitley Awards will be available in 2014.
+Up to eight Whitley Awards will be available in 2015.

 How do I apply?